lucasnordic/UnityFlyingPenguin/README.md

 I coded, designed and created the music for this game.

+## How to run
+* Download the latest Release, or
+* Download the project and open in Unity Version 2021.3.13f1

 ## The programs and services I used

 * Unity 2021, Visual Studio 2022